-The USC Thornton School of Music, in cooperation with institutional partners abroad, is offering opportunities to study overseas for one semester (fall or spring) during the 2018-2019 academic year.
+The USC Thornton School of Music, in cooperation with institutional partners abroad, is offering opportunities to study overseas for one semester (fall or spring).
 In each exchange, a USC Thornton student will study at an overseas school, while a student from the same institution will study at USC Thornton.

 Thornton students who are selected to participate in this exchange program will be immersed in a unique artistic environment, learning with the students and faculty of the overseas host institution.
 An individualized course plan will be created for each participating student from the course offerings available at the host institution for the specific semester of study.
 In general, the coursework taken at the host institution will be similar to what would have been taken during the same semester at USC Thornton and the coursework completed overseas will be transferable for credit toward the student’s USC degree through a pre-approval process guided by the students USC Thornton advisor.

 Alumni of the USC Thornton International Exchange program may also have the opportunity to become USC Global Scholars, a special designation celebrating outstanding global engagement.

 |Conservatoire national supérieur musique et danse (CNSMD)

 |Sibelius Academy of the University of the Arts